 - Join a diabetes support group.

 - Seek professional counselling if you feel overwhelmed.
-Diabetes NSW & ACT offers a free Psychologist on Call service to help you develop strategies for managing your diabetes and get you back to a happy fulfilling life.
+Diabetes NSW & ACT offers a free Diabetes Counselling Service to help you develop strategies for managing your diabetes and get you back to a happy fulfilling life.
 To access this service, call our Helpline on 1300 342 238 to make an appointment.

 - Make healthy lifestyle choices, including a balanced diet and regular exercise.